-As part of the broader population management strategy, Partners has expanded the iCMP systemwide and is broadening efforts, offering the program to pediatric patients
+As part of the broader population management strategy, Mass General Brigham has expanded the iCMP systemwide and is broadening efforts, offering the program to pediatric patients

-Partners is also continuing to expand and improve population health and redesign primary care practices to make them more efficient and a better experience for patients and care team members.
-By the end of 2018, all Partners primary care practices will receive Patient-Centered Medical Home certification.
+Mass General Brigham is also continuing to expand and improve population health and redesign primary care practices to make them more efficient and a better experience for patients and care team members.
+By the end of 2018, all Mass General Brigham primary care practices will receive Patient-Centered Medical Home certification.